 |Individual or family||7%|

 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Five percent of DC residents are uninsured, far below the national average.
+Three percent of DC residents are uninsured, far below the national average.
 That’s great for policyholders, as a high rate of uninsured people raises rates for insured people.

 DC residents spend an average of $11,944 per year on health care, more than the rest of the country.
 What determines your rates in DC?
 Prices vary person to person, but depend mostly on these factors:

 It’s pretty simple: better coverage costs more.
 And your coverage levels depend on your plan type.
 Marketplace plans come in metal tiers: bronze, silver, and gold.

 So, how much does health insurance in DC cost?
 These are the average monthly prices for each plan type for a middle-aged DC resident in 2020:

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|